SwitWu/SwitWu.github.io/_posts/2023-05-09-ielts-speaking.md

 First of all, I want the house to be situated in the city center because there are many advantages.
 For example, the transport will be convenient so I can go anywhere I want within a short time.
 In the city center there are many shopping malls so I can go shopping, watch a movie or eat in the restaurant very easily.

 Then I wonna talk about the environment of the house.
 For the outside, I hope there is a park near my house so I could take a walk and breathe the fresh air in the park after work.
 And it's better to have a subway station in the neighborhood since taking the subway is economical and you don't have to worry about traffic congestion.
 And for inside environment, I wish its area is big enough so I can entertain my relatives and friends without worrying that there won't have enough space.
-And I hope the house is well designed and decorated so that it will look confortable and cozy.
+And I hope the house is well designed and decorated so that it will look comfortable and cozy.
 What's more, a study is necessary for me since I'm a bookworm and I need some separate space which can help me escape from the noisy environment and keep myself focused.

 The aforementioned conditions satisfy all my expectations, so I believe it's my ideal house.
 To be honest, I've been dreaming about it for a long time.
 But to achieve this dream, there are still many things to do.